ESM Department Network and Computer Policy

 University owned computers must run the College of Engineering management software KACE.

-Participation in the College of Engineering Active Directory (domain) where applicable.
-The College of Engineering (COE) Domain offers additional security features to which all PC users are required to attach: a user account is not required.
+Participation in the Penn State Enterprise Active Directory (domain) is required.
 Machines may be exempted only with express, written approval of IT Staff and Department Head (See Form ESMIT08).

 Must have secure login, and must not have multiple users share a single account.